Desk with Laptop, Calculator, Files and small model of house with epc colours

 Storage Heaters are often seen as an attractive option for properties that don’t have a mains gas supply available.

-In the absense of a more economic fuel type in such a property, storage heaters make the best use of electricity they can by heating up high density bricks during the night time when lower cost electricity is available, and releasing that heat throughout the day.
+In the absense of a more economic fuel type, storage heaters make the best use of electricity they can by heating up high density bricks during the night time when lower cost electricity is available, and releasing that heat throughout the day.

-Although somewhat less than ideal from a domestic EPC perspective due to the generally high cost of electricity as a fuel type, even when effectively powering a 100% efficient device, they are fitted to many properties, and as a product have undergone some development over the years.
+Although somewhat less than ideal from a domestic EPC rating perspective due to the high cost of electricity as a fuel type, they are fitted to numerous properties, and as a product have undergone some development over the years.

 High Heat Retention Storage Heaters